microsoft/Oryx/README.md

 ## Runtime images

 We have a set of runtime images, and their Dockerfiles are located in [images/runtime](./images/runtime).
 Some of the Dockerfiles are generated from a template, also located in this folder, with a corresponding script to turn those scripts into actual Dockerfiles.
-That helps us maintain consistency across the Dockerfiles.
+Having templates helps us maintain consistency across the Dockerfiles.

 There are some exceptions that are not templates, where we have to customize the image.
 A typical need for such customization is security, where we have to patch a tool or rely on a different base image than the